February 02, 2026

 An Overview of Non-Biodegradable Waste Management and Solutions

-Waste can be defined as discarded and useless materials which do not possess any value.
+Waste can be defined as discarded and useless materials that do not possess any value.

 Solid waste is generated from different sources, such as households, industries, agriculture, commercial spaces, and other human activities, and poses significant environmental and public health risks.